Environments

 Delete an Environment to remove it from the Application.

-- From the Application overview, select the name of the Application you’d like to delete an environment from.
+- From the Applications overview , select the name of the Application and the Environment you’d like to delete.

 Use the humctl delete